 Murphy-Rose suggests adding additional sources of lean protein and leafy greens to your diet to amp up nail health, "as well as antioxidant-rich foods like blueberries, broccoli and bell peppers."
 You can also supplement your diet with vitamins, says Murphy-Rose, who favors calcium and vitamin D for healthy, shiny nails.
 "I personally notice a huge improvement in nail strength and nail growth when I take Vitafusion Calcium + Vitamin D gummy vitamins every day for a few weeks.
 Any similar well-absorbed vitamin supplement should help."

-Another note on biotin: One of the B-vitamins, it helps to prevent brittle nails.
+Another note on biotin: One of the B-vitamins, it is claimed to help prevent brittle nails.
 Garshick notes that biotin has been shown in small studies to "improve nail thickness, firmness, and hardness."
 In general, she recommends at least 2.5 mg daily, but stresses the importance of knowing that it can take time to see improvement.
 Naturally, biotin can be found in fish, eggs, meat, and dairy products, she explains.

 Please note that our experts recommend seeking the advice of a board-certified dermatologist to determine how much additional supplementation is needed for optimal results.